Bryan De La Cruz Player Props: Marlins vs. Braves

-The Miami Marlins and Bryan De La Cruz, who went 1-for-4 with an RBI last time in action, battle Bryce Elder and the Atlanta Braves at Truist Park, Wednesday at 7:20 PM ET.
+The Miami Marlins, including Bryan De La Cruz (.233 on-base percentage in past 10 games, 63 points below season-long percentage), take on starting pitcher Bryce Elder and the Atlanta Braves at LoanDepot park, Tuesday at 6:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Braves.
+He had a hitless performance in his last game (0-for-3) against the Cubs.

 Bryan De La Cruz Game Info & Props vs. the Braves